khanMurat/GetirShoppingApp/README.md

 - Combine
 - UICollectionViewDiffableDataSource

-# Getir Lite App - Simple Shopping Solution
+# Getir Shopping App - Simple Shopping Solution

-The Getir Lite App is a streamlined, intuitive shopping application designed to mimic the core functionalities of the popular Getir app, with a focus on simplicity and performance.
+The Getir Shopping App is a streamlined, intuitive shopping application designed to mimic the core functionalities of the popular Getir app, with a focus on simplicity and performance.
 The app showcases a clean design inspired by Getir's UI/UX, ensuring a familiar and user-friendly experience.

 ## Key Features